The Future of Outsourcing in India

 The growth of Indian outsourcing industry has been phenomenal.
 As markets worldwide are becoming knowledge-intensive, India has evolved to become the most preferred destination for knowledge services.
 Knowledge Process Outsourcing may soon be the biggest revenue grosser in India.
 India has a large pool of skilled manpower– Chartered Accountants, MBAs, Doctors, Lawyers, Research Analysts, etc., which strengthens its position in the knowledge service industry.

 - In services that require advanced English, like KPO, Content and Medicine, India will continue to excel.
-NASSCOM predicts that India will emerge as a global hub for knowledge services by 2015.
+NASSCOM predicts that India will emerge as a global hub for knowledge services in the near future.

 - India has a large pool of English-speaking lawyers with expertise in foreign legal systems who can offer legal support and patent services.
 A few Indian companies are already affiliated with American legal firms and they have captured a small part of the American market.